JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 # Output: How are you doing?<|end|>
 ```

-And there you have it!
+And there we have it!

 We've successfully ported Phi-3-Vision to MLX, loaded the model, and generated text.
 While this implementation is basic, it demonstrates that our port is functional and capable of generating coherent text.

 ## 5. Limitations